About | Apply | Schedule | Faculty | For Participants | Participants

 Apply for the Migration, Mobility, and Sustainability: Caribbean Studies and Digital Humanities Institute

-- Statement of interest (1-2 pages, or longer if sending a sample syllabus) that provides:
+- A statement of interest (1-2 pages) that provides:

 - description of current teaching assignments and responsibilities

-- description of a course, proposed course, or sample syllabus that engages with the Caribbean through the themes of migration, mobility, and sustainability.
+- description of a course, proposed course, or sample syllabus that engages with the Caribbean through the themes of migration, mobility, or sustainability.

 Applications will be reviewed by the selection committee (Taylor, Huet, Ortiz, Rosenberg, Asencio, and Felima).

 The team will notify participants of acceptance by March 15, 2019.

 The Institute’s priority will be to select a diverse mix of participants from institutions across the US, including specifically recruiting from Puerto Rico, the US Virgin Islands, HBCUs, and HSIs given the rich collections, communities, and teaching connections related to Caribbean Studies.
 Priority also will be given to select participants from various humanities fields.
 Additionally, while Florida is the third most populous state, Caribbean Studies spans the whole of the US as a home to the diaspora.
 For those selected from Florida, priority will be given to those from institutions not represented on the project team.